136MasterNR/Battles-of-Batch/README.md

 # Explaining Technical Features
 ### Saves Manager (#7.0)
   - How your game data are stored:
     - All your game data are saved in a single local directory in your appdata; `%appdata%\HTS_DATA`.
 Battles of Batch's directory is named after its PHASE and VERSION.
-On `%appdata%\HTS_DATA`, you will find the game named as `BATTLESOFBATCH-%PHASE%-%VERSION%`. `%PHASE%` means the stage of the project, and `%VERSION%` the game version.
-E.g. `BATTLESOFBATCH-INDEV-0245`.
-Under that directory are the child directories `SAVES` and `SETTINGS`, plus some other `.dll` true/false files.
+On `%appdata%\HTS_DATA`, you will find the game named as `BATTLESOFBATCH-%PHASE%-%VERSION%`, where `%PHASE%` stands for the stage of the project, and `%VERSION%` the game version, e.g. `BATTLESOFBATCH-INDEV-0400`.
+Under that directory are the child directories `SAVES`, `SETTINGS` and `main.config`.
+Under the SAVES directory, you will find your profile's player data.
 On your first start-up of the game, it automatically creates the player data saves under your game's appdata path directory.
   - How the saving system works:
     - The game automatically saves your progress every time your player data variables are modified.
 The script used for this process does not rewrite the whole save file, it only modifies lines on it.
 For example, if you complete a quest, it will only change the line where that quest is saved on, that also goes for total completed levels and the rest.
   - How your inventory is managed:
     - Your in-game inventory is a complete different process than the ones mentioned above.
 There are no variables in your inventory save files, this fact makes this saves manager one of the most difficult things coded in this game.
 Your inventory is managed by a script called `items.cmd` located in `.\data\scripts\playerdata`, and it manages files in `SAVES\inv\`, files such materials, regular items, and weapons.
 Your inventory save data is completely dynamic, this means that data written in it can easily be modified by other scripts and leaving it empty won't affect it at all.
 To store an item in your player data, it must include its name and its level (or amount).
 When an item's amount reaches a value of 0, it no longer stays in your player data, instead the items script uses its name to search for the line position and then completely wipe out that line leaving all the other items present.
 When an item with the same name of an existing item tries to save in, it just stacks up and increases the amount value instead of saving the same item twice.
 When the game requests the manager to take data from the save files, there's a very complex way of doing this; first, the script seperates every single line into temporary variables, then take that line in another process and seperate every part of it into other usable variables.
 I hope that sounds simple.
-  - Multiple profiles:
+  - Profiles Manager:
-    - Coming Soon!
+    - The saves manager creates multiple save data for you.
+Your profile will appear on `%appdata%\HTS_DATA\BATTLESOFBATCH-%phase%-%version%\SAVES\`.
+Under that directory, you will see folders named after the profiles you created.
+The first profile will be created automatically upon launching the game, by the name "Wanderer".
+Profile names will effect your in-game name, e.g. how you will be called in the story.
   - Saves encryption:
     - Coming Soon!